IBM PCjr: Compatibility

 By early 1984, PC compatibility was vital for any new, non-Apple computer's success.
 IBM had expected that most customers in the market would be new to computers, but 75% of the market were familiar with computers and wanted to run business software on the PCjr.
 An important market was executives who took data home to work on applications such as Lotus 1-2-3 and Peanut had been rumored to be fully PC compatible, so many customers visited stores believing that the PCjr could run most PC software.

 IBM's intent was for the PCjr to be perceived as a unique platform, like most other home computers, and their documentation stated it was "a different computer than the PC", but with "a high level of programming compatibility."
 Nonetheless, potential customers perceived it as a variant of the PC, not a unique platform.
 While many PC applications would run, specific compatibility issues existed with software that used more than 128K of RAM or required more than one floppy disk drive.

 Thousands of PC applications did require more than 128K of memory and two disk drives, making the PCjr incompatible with about 60% of software by some measures, including the popular word-processing program WordStar and Lotus 1-2-3, common applications used to test PC compatibility.
 IBM's own DisplayWrite was released as a unique PCjr version.
+A four-line BASIC program that runs on the IBM PC can crash PCjr, mystifying even Peter Norton.
 These compatibility limitations made the computer unsuitable for taking work home, although a PCjr variant of 1-2-3 was eventually released.

 Ultimately, the PCjr was perceived as not having a killer app to make up for these limitations.
 Software incompatibility made it inadequate as a business machine, but poor performance with arcade-style games made it inadequate as a games machine.